Sunday, July 5, 2026

-Calculate stock solution volume and diluent needed using the C1V1=C2V2 conservation of mass formula.
-Used in pharma labs, HPLC prep, and buffer preparation.
+Calculate stock solution volume and diluent needed using the conservation-of-mass dilution formula.
+Built for pharma labs, HPLC sample prep, buffer preparation, and formulation R&D.

 Formula